GDSC-NITH/CookBook-Hacktoberfest/Kotlin(Android)/TimePicker.md

 # Accessing the TimePicker in Kotlin file(MainActivity.kt):

-Let's now access the TimePicker we created in the XML file and set the selected time to a textView and we will also display the selected time as a toast message.
+Now let's access the TimePickerthat we have just created in the XML file and set the selected time in our app to a textView.
+We will also display the selected time as a toast message.
 ### CODE:
 ``` Kotlin
 package com.app.timepicker